akerber47/akerber47.github.io/reading.md

 These are books I didn't have the time to finish at the time, but would really like to come back to in the future.

+### 2019 October
+- Anna Paskevska, *Ballet: From the First Plie to Mastery*
+- Max Hastings, *Vietnam: An Epic Tragedy, 1945-1975*

 ### 2019 September
 - Jim Blandy and Jason Orendorff, *Programming Rust*
 - Philip E. Tetlock and Dan Gardner, *Superforecasting*